rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 - mv index.html index.php
 - sudo nano index.php
 - Copy the code from index.php that you can find in this repository

+Now, from any web browser type the RaspberryPi IP Address, and you will able to the current temperature and all data previous store.

 TIPS:
 - Add a new user in MySQL to manage the DB.